floriank/hochfuenf/README.md

 - `docker`
 - `docker compose`

 Run `make` and follow the instructions.
-For a quick setup, run `make setup`, followed by make start.
+For a quick setup, run `make  clean setup`, followed by `make up`.

 ### Locally